 III.
-Covered Benefits
+COVERED BENEFITS

-This Section contains detailed information on the benefits covered under your Plan.
+This section contains detailed information on the benefits covered under your Plan.
 Member Cost Sharing information and any applicable benefit limitations that apply to your Plan are listed in your Schedule of Benefits.
 Benefits are administered on a Plan Year or Calendar Year basis.
+Please see your Schedule of Benefits to see which type of year your Plan utilizes.